helsbels-del/Noughts-Crosses/README.md

 # Noughts and Crosses
 ## Introduction
-I decided to create a Noughts and Crosses game which has the option to play a two player game or to play against the computer.
+I have created a Noughts and Crosses game which has the option to play a two player game or to play against the computer.

 The idea of the game is to get 3 O's or 3 X's in a row either horizontally, vertically or diagonally.

-I have created an opening page where you choose which game you would like to play.
+I have created an opening page where you choose which game type you would like to play.

 Each game has a home button to return back to the main page.